Apartments for rent in Kansas

 There's nothing plain about Kansas.
 A state with a storied past of political significance during the formation of the union, the birthplace of notable and historical figures such as aviator and pioneer Amelia Earhart as well as the 34th president, General Dwight Eisenhower, and a place where a variety of corporate giants call home; Kansas is rich with opportunities for new residents with a wide range of interests and pursuits.
 Provided you take comfort in a simpler style of living and a more modest slice of easy-going midwestern appeal -- along with all of the sunflowers anyone could safely consume over a lifetime -- you'll find all that is necessary to fashion a life so sweet that if you should ever leave for whatever reason, you'll find yourself longing to return.
 Never mind the air travel constraints; just click your heels three times as you say to yourself there's no place like Kansas.

-Apartment List has released results for Kansas from the second annual Apartment List Renter Satisfaction Survey.
-The survey, which drew on responses from over 30,000 renters, provides insight into what states and cities must do to meet the needs of the 105 million American renters nationwide.
+Apartment List has released Kansas’s results from the third annual Apartment List Renter Satisfaction Survey.
+This survey, which drew on responses from over 45,000 renters, provides insight on what states and cities must do to meet the needs of 111 million American renters nationwide.

 Key findings in Kansas include the following: